ms03831/GSoC-20/_posts/2020-08-30-final-report-gsoc20-genetech.md

 Thank you NRNB, Google and Hasan Baig for providing me with the opportunity to be a part of this wonderful program!

 # Some regrets
 Even though I tried my best and at times exceeded my own limits in terms of working on the project but I think I still didn't do as good a job as I had hoped.
 This was mainly due to the issues I faced throughout.
-This was a difficult time and I hope the project came at a different time, it would have been a lot better for everyone involved.
+This was a difficult time and I wish the project had come at a different time, it would have been a lot better for everyone involved.